 Can I get a long-term license?

 The medical guidelines state that when five years seizure freedom has been reached then a longer-term license may be issued.
+Please note that the D501 form should only be filled out and completed when the relevant period of seizure freedom has been reached - not days or weeks beforehand in anticipation of reaching seizure freedom.

 Will I have to do my driving test again?